harness/migrator/docs/docs/prerequisites.md

 | SelfManaged | Harness self-managed platform |

 Make sure to note down the correct environment and cluster information before starting the migration process.

+## SelfManaged Platform
+If you are running on Harness self-managed platform please use the `--base-url https://ACME.com/gateway` flag or set the `base-url` field in the file YAML.